samkcdev/Eloquent-Javascript-Exercises/Functions/Notes/notes.md

 Every time a function runs we get access to special kind of keyword called arguments.
+It is not an array but array-like-objects.

-we can use it to know the length of arguments passed in the function
+we can use it to know the length of arguments passed in the function we can also access the passed arguments through [] notation.

 function test(){
 arguments.length;